GustavoMF31/Structured-Editor-For-Python/README.md

 cl makes a list
 cc makes a function call
+cC calls a function on the selected node
 c. makes an attribute (Like var.x) co makes an operation (like a + b) cs inserts a string